 The houses of Colony Hill consist of carefully composed masses of simple forms.
-Additions have most typically been made to the rears of houses.
+With few exceptions, additions have typically been made only to the rears of buildings.

-- 5.1 Additions should be clearly subordinate in height, footprint and overall size to the main mass(es) of the house. - 5.2 Additions should be compatible with the overall massing, scale, materials, fenestration and detailing of the house and context, and should not result in the removal of important original character-defining features of the house.
-Greater design flexibility will be permitted for additions or elevations of additions that are not prominently visible from street view. - 5.3 Rooftop additions on the main mass(es) of a house are not permitted.
-Roof additions on secondary masses, such as garages, may be possible if they are compositionally compatible with the house and do not result in the removal of important character-defining features.
+- 5.1 Additions should be distinguishable and clearly subordinate in height, footprint and overall size to the main mass(es) of the house. - 5.2 Additions that are visible from street view should be designed with careful attention to the overall massing, scale, materials and detailing of the house and context.
+Greater design flexibility will be permitted for additions that are not visible from street view. - 5.3 Rooftop additions are not permitted.